The $100,000 H-1B Visa Fee Shock: What It Means for Indian Startups, Jobs, Real Estate, and Stocks

 Jobs & Students

-IT jobs: Infosys, TCS, Wipro, and HCL (with >1.5M employees) will hire more domestically to replace on-site rotations.
+IT jobs: Companies like Infosys, TCS, Wipro, and HCL (with over 1.5 million employees) will hire more domestically to replace on-site rotations.

 Students: Over 270,000 Indians studied in the U.S. in 2023–24.
-Their post-study options are now riskier, so expect Canada, UK, and Australia to grab market share.
+Their post-study options are now riskier, so expect Canada, the UK, and Australia to capture more market share.

 Stock Market Reaction